 conflict-affected people have access to potable water and basic sanitation facilities

 unaccompanied and separated children have access to family tracing and reunification services

 Total affected children: 2.2 million

-- 2 million children in humanitarian situations aged 6 to 59 months who receive multiple micronutrient supplementation
+- 3.6 million children in humanitarian situations aged 6 to 59 months receive vitamin-A supplementation and deworming

 - 2 million children in humanitarian situations aged 6 to 59 months vaccinated against measles